From the grave, Stephen Hawking warns that science and education are in danger around the world.

 Stephen Hawking warned that science and education “are more dangerous than ever.”
-He said that the election of Donald Trump to the presidency of the United States and the vote in Great Britain to leave the European Union are part of “a global rebellion against the experts, which includes the scientists”.
+He said that the election of Donald Trump to the presidency of the United States and the vote in Great Britain to leave the European Union is part of “a global rebellion against the experts, which includes the scientists”.

-Recognizing that science still had to overcome enormous challenges in the world – climate change, overpopulation, extinction of species, deforestation and degradation of the oceans, among others – the physicist urged young people to “raise their eyes to the stars, do not lower it to the feet”.
+Recognizing that science still had to overcome enormous challenges in the world – climate change, overpopulation, extinction of species, deforestation, and degradation of the oceans, among others – the physicist urged young people to “raise their eyes to the stars, do not lower it to the feet”.

 “Try to make sense of what you see and ask yourself what makes the universe exist,” he said.
 “It is important that they do not give up.
 Unleash your imagination.
 Form the future.”

 Hawking was also known for his book ‘A Brief History of Time’ and had also served as the Director of Research at the Centre for Theoretical Cosmology within the University of Cambridge.

 Stephen Hawking lived for more than five decades with a disorder of the motor neurons that left him paralyzed and forced him to communicate through a voice-generating computer.

 Hawking’s progressive neurodegenerative disease condemned him to be prostrate in a special chair for him.
 In 1985 he lost his voice and since then communicates through a voice synthesizer.
 Thanks to this computer he was able to continue offering lectures and divulging his knowledge.
 He believed that the future of humanity was in space and his auguries were somewhat catastrophic.